dhellmann/pymotw-3/source/asyncio/io_protocol.rst

  Asynchronous I/O with Protocol Class Abstractions
 ===================================================

-This section examines two sample programs implementing a simple echo server and client, similar to the examples used in the :mod:`socket` and :mod:`socketserver` sections.
+Up to this point the examples have all avoided mingling concurrency and I/O operations.
+However, switching contexts when I/O blocks is one of the primary use cases for :mod:`asyncio`.
+Building on the concurrency concepts already introduced, this section examines two sample programs implementing a simple echo server and client, similar to the examples used in the :mod:`socket` and :mod:`socketserver` sections.
 A client can connect to the server, send some data, and then receive the same data as a response.
+Each time an I/O operation is initiated, the executing code gives up control to the event loop, allowing other tasks to run until the I/O is ready.

 Echo Server
 ===========